jediminer543/DotFieldServer/README.md

-GravityBlocks
+DotField server
 =============

-Interactive art exhibit of falling blocks displaying on a 8x8x8 RGB LED cube.
-Interfaces with pbrook/pycubedemo or the WebGL simulator at ultrafez/ledcube-webgl.
+Server component for an interactive art exhibit displaying on a 8x8x8 RGB LED cube.
+Serves a user interface for controlling dot particles flying through the cube.
+Requires dotfield.py to be running on the main Python cube code in pbrook/pycubedemo.